 2. New Tech

 I’ve had my iPhone 8 Plus for a few years now and I’ve definitely noticed a decline in battery life and performance, especially compared to my husband’s phone.
-But my phone still does what I need it too, so even though I’m tempted to upgrade, I will continue to use it as long as I can.
+But my phone still does what I need it to, so even though I’m tempted to upgrade, I will continue to use it as long as I can.

 3. Yarn*